leonardgeissler/fainder-demo/README.md

 accordingly (see above, we recommend `./data/<collection_name/croissant` if you want to use the Docker setup).

+> [!NOTE]
-**Note:** Currently, you have to manually trigger the intial index creation.
-To do so, install the `backend` dependencies and run the following command:
+> Currently, you have to manually trigger the intial index creation.
+To do so, install the
+> `backend` dependencies and run the following command:

 ```bash
 python -m backend.indexing